miyako/llama-cpp/README.md

 ### Windows ARM

 ARM NEON and fp16 C-intrinsics not supported by MSVC native compiler.
-Use `Clang` or `ninja` instead.
+Use `Clang` or `ninja`.

 ```
 cmake -B build -G "Visual Studio 17 2022" -A ARM64 -T ClangCL